grpc/proposal/A35-grpc-gateway.md

 grpc-gateway is a separate binary/process from your server.
 It can be deployed alongside a server of any language, which (I assume) is what's happening in the gist you linked above.
 We have talked about in-library support for this sort of thing in the past.
 That way, you wouldn't have to orchestrate a separate gateway process.
 But that would be a pretty substantial effort.
 ```

 As gRPC has grown in popularity and usage, an option to run in-library support would be a huge win for many teams.

+Instead of a separate package, this gateway could be run alongside the gRPC server instance itself.
+This would allow for support to be built into packages like KFServing, BentoML, and Seldon Core for both gRPC and REST/JSON traffic (that is ultimately routed to gRPC through this Gateway).
+The above packages are just ones used in a machine learning space, but there are many other microservices that have clients that could request via REST/JSON if the gateway functionality was enabled.
+For teams using gRPC, it is uncommon to build out the separate gateway, as it is a separate feature level effort for each team to implement.
+Generally, adding the `grpc-gateway` as a package to an open source project as an entirely different component is not intuitive or as accessible as a built into gRPC option would be.
+If this component was built into gRPC, it would be much easier to add an optional HTTP/JSON endpoint to your existing gRPC implementation.
+This should save a lot of duplicated development effort for many teams, projects, and libraries.

-Instead of a sidecar, this gateway could be run alongside the gRPC server instance itself.
-As it would be a substantial effort, the background section will detail out the complexity of implementing across all languages and the steps required to start this process.
+As this feature request would be a substantial effort, the background section will detail out the complexity of implementing across all languages and the steps required to start this process.

 ## Background